RCN-ECS/GenomicsWorkshop/README.md

 appear to be common in marine organisms.
 These qualities can make *de novo* reference genome assembly difficult.
 In addition, many genomic analyses can be biased by the mapping algorithm, how distant the sample is from the reference, type of sequencing, sources of non-independence in genomic datasets (e.g. related or inbred individuals, complex demography), and choices made in filtering (e.g. thresholds for missing data, which individuals were included, etc.).
 The best practices for filtering data for analyses are not always clear, as they can be specific to each genome and dataset.

 In this discussion we will invite stories and mini-posters about best practices, what you've learned, pitfalls to watch out for, and "what I wish I knew when I started."
 Note that we don't want to focus too much on methods that may become outdated in a few years, but we recognize that we need to identify and define some best practices and guidelines for genomics data analysis.
-Applications that submit stories or ideas for this discussion (in addition to abstracts) will be given a higher score.
+Applicants with genomics expertise who submit stories or ideas for this discussion (in addition to abstracts) will be given a higher score.

 ### Evening Day 2: Poster session